Financial Planning for SaaS Business Plan: Introduction

 - Hiring triggers tied to leading indicators (pipeline coverage, churn trends, support tickets)

-This avoids the classic SaaS trap: hiring too fast based on optimism, then cutting painfully later.
+This avoids the classic SaaS trap: hiring too fast based on optimism, then cutting painfully later, which matters especially in the growth stage.

 5) Cash Flow and Runway Planning

-SaaS can look healthy on ARR while still burning cash quickly.
-Your plan must include monthly cash flow mechanics, not just P&L.
+SaaS can look healthy on ARR while still burning cash quickly, which is why cash flow management has to be built into the plan, not just the P&L.

 A good cash plan includes:

-- A monthly cash forecast (and often a weekly cash view for early-stage)
+- A monthly cash forecast (and often a weekly cash view for an early stage startup)

 - Runway calculation under multiple scenarios